Vegan Tropical Celebration Cake

 Tesco Real Food has a range of savoury and sweet plant-based recipes on their site, which is where I came across this vegan birthday cake recipe.

-HOW TO MAKE VEGAN BIRTHDAY CAKE
+HOW TO MAKE MY VEGAN CELEBRATION CAKE

 This is a really easy cake recipe – all the ingredients get blitzed together in a food processor or blender to make the batter.
 The recipe called for 3x20cm (8in) cake tins, but I baked mine in four smaller 15cm (6in) tins to create a taller cake.